airbytehq/airbyte/docs/tutorials/transformation-and-normalization/transformations-with-airbyte.md

     run --models tag:covid_api opendata.base.*

-Screenshots of examples of normalization settings for my private git repo here
+Now, when replications syncs are triggered by Airbyte, my custom transformations from my private git repository are also run at the end!